 What I remember most about this song, though, is the Two Ronnies comedy version "Do You Really Want To Squirt Me".

 The song featured on Culture Club's debut album Kissing To Be Clever, and was the band's third single overall, although the previous two singles, White Boy and I'm Afraid Of Me were only very minor hits.
-It was actually support by Radio Two and an appearance on Top Of The Pops (the fact that no one could fathom out whether George was a man or a woman created newspaper headlines) that really helped the single to take off.
+It was actually supported by Radio Two and an appearance on Top Of The Pops (the fact that no one could fathom out whether George was a man or a woman created newspaper headlines) that really helped the single to take off.
 In fact, the band have Shakin' Stevens to thank after he cancelled his appearance and the band took his place!